01-edu/public/subjects/swapbits.en.md

 ### Instructions

-Write a function that takes a byte, swaps its halves (like the example) and returns the result.
+Write a function that takes a `byte`, swaps its halfs (like the example) and returns the result.

-Your function must be declared as follows:
+### Expected function

 ```go
 func SwapBits(octet byte) byte {